rasderty01/rasderty01/README.md

 👋 Introduction:

 Hi there!
-I'm John Christian Cabrera, a passionate Customer Support Specialist at ClickUp with a keen interest in software development.
+I'm John Christian Cabrera, a passionate Technical Support Specialist at ClickUp with a keen interest in software development.
 I'm currently honing my skills to transition into a Fullstack Developer role.
 I love solving problems and making users' lives easier, and I'm excited to apply these skills to building robust and user-friendly applications.

 🚀 Projects: